 Caregiving day after day without a break poses health risks to both the Caregiver and the Cared for.
 Too many Carers wait until they feel exhausted or a health crisis hits and only then look for a solution.

 Please don’t wait for a crisis.
 Respite support can help you now and avoid the crisis.

 What is Respite Care?

 Respite Care for loved ones provides a temporary, short-term break for the primary Caregiver.
 This break, or respite, is for their wellbeing, as well as for the welfare of the person for whom they are providing care.

 This definition of Respite Care leaves out its importance, however.
 Mental health is critical, even for Caregivers.
 If you have been wanting to go on holiday, but are worried about who will take care of your loved one, a respite care arrangement will provide care for your elderly loved one while you are away.
 Respite Care for elderly parents or relatives means you will have peace of mind and be free to enjoy your vacation without having to worry.

 If you are getting behind in the household chores such as shopping, paying bills or cleaning, or if you are not getting any downtime to rest and relax, you may benefit from respite home care, which gives you a few hours each week to yourself to get things done.

 You could enjoy a day out with friends, run some personal errands, go to lunch or have a game of golf.
 Or if you want to, go on holiday and get away from it all for a while.

-You can have a respite break with the help of a relative, a close friend or through a Care service such as The CareSide.
+You can have a respite break with the help of a relative, a close friend or through a home care service such as The CareSide.

 Whether you want to schedule just a few hours or a long break for a holiday, respite care can be arranged to suit your needs.